D7039E-E7032E/Project-Report/README.md

 <p>
 The simulation aims to be able to publish a service call containing a message of a 2D coordinate point and have the simulated Turtlebot 3 Burger navigate towards this 2D coordinate point using the move_base package that is provided within ROS.
 The 2D coordinate point sent by service call will hereby be referred to as a waypoint.
 The package move_base provides a vast range of solutions for navigating a robot to a given goal point.
 This package will be used to define the waypoint navigation for the Turtlebot 3 Burger.
 It provides strategies for planning navigation and seeing the ongoing execution of the plan.
 </p>

-  The idea will be to use a [linear controller](https://github.com/D7039E-E7032E/Project-Report/wiki/Path-following-control) to make sure the Turtlebot 3 Burger is staying on the path in the physical world.

 ### Data gathering
 <p>